IPS-Eye-White

 King David

-Most skeptics claimed that the Biblical King David never existed.
-That is, until 1993, when a team of archaeologists uncovered an ancient stele (An upright stone or slab with an inscribed or sculptured surface) during excavations at Tel Dan in northern Israel.
+Many skeptics claimed that the Biblical King David never existed.
+That is until 1993 when a team of archaeologists uncovered an ancient stele (An upright stone or slab with an inscribed or sculptured surface) during excavations at Tel Dan in northern Israel.
 On display in the Israel Museum in Jerusalem, the stele dates back to the 9th century B.C., which is about a century after David's reign.
 The inscription describes a victory by an unnamed king over the "House of David" and the "King of Israel."
 According to the Biblical Archaeology Society, because ancient Aramaic has no vowels, some have

 argued that the Hebrew term bytdwd referred to a specific place (akin to bytlhm for Bethlehem) rather than the ancestral dynasty of David.
 Such skepticism aside, however, most Biblical scholars and archaeologists readily accepted that the Tel Dan stela had supplied the first concrete proof of a historical King David from the Bible, making it one of the top Biblical archaeology discoveries reported in BAR.
 [11]